Its-a-bit-random/Toasty/docs/Guide/Networking.md

 --[[
 	When using LoadSingletonModules, Toasty automatically handles creating and registering singletons.
-This means all your modules should return singletons, if not, please restrucutre or call Toasty.Service or Toasty.Controller in every module.
+This means all your modules should return singletons, if not, please restructure or call Toasty.Service or Toasty.Controller in every module.
 Before returning
 ]]

 -- Toast --
 -- Toasting is the same as calling Knit.Start().
-It kicks off all singleton's OnStart and OnInit lifecycles (more info on that later)
+It kicks off all singleton's OnStart and OnInit lifecycle (more info on that later)
 Toasty.Bootstrap.Toast()
 ```

 Now our networking is setup and ready.
 This should be done *before* loading singletons and *after* setting config flags (explained next page).

-Using this networking module is self explanitory so I wont go into it here.
+Using this networking module is self explanatory so I wont go into it here.
 However you can refer to the API docs to get the specifics.
 However here are some key things to keep in mind.

 - The events/functions have a `.Client` and `.Server` API, you need to use the correct API depending on where you are using the event from.
 E.g. on the server use the `.Server` API and on the client use the `.Client` API
-- The server cannot fire `RemoteFunction`s, I wont go into details here but the server should never get information from the cient becaues the server should **never** trust from the client.
+- The server cannot fire `RemoteFunction`s, I wont go into details here but the server should never get information from the client because the server should **never** trust from the client.
 - The first argument when setting callbacks or firing remote functions is a table of type check functions to runtime-type-check networking, you can pass t.* into here or you can use `Toasty.Networking.Args.*`